 If you do not provide the correct employee name and SSN on Form W-2, you may owe a penalty unless you have reasonable cause.
 For more information, see Pub.
-1586, Reasonable Cause Regulations & Requirements for Missing and Incorrect Name/TINs.
+1586, Reasonable Cause Regulations & Requirements for Missing and Incorrect Name/TINs on Information Returns.